informalsystems/audits/ibc/ics04/handshake/invariants.md

     - portID is valid identifier
     - channelId is valid identifier
     - calling module owns port capability for portID, i.e., portCap is valid capability for portID
-    - counterParty.PortID is valid identifier(?)
+    - counterParty.PortID is valid identifier
     - counterParty.ChannelId is valid identifier ("" has special semantics)
     - channelEnd identified with portID, channelID should be nil
     - connectionEnd identified with connectionHops[0] shound not be nil